rust-embedded/rust-i2cdev/README.md

 Here's a real quick example showing the guts of how you create a device and start talking to it...
-This device only requires basic functions (read/write) which are done via the Read/Write traits.
+This device only requires basic functions (read/write) which are done via the Read/Write traits (if you actually want to use the Wii Nunchuck you should use [`i2cdev::sensors::nunchuck::Nunchuck`][nunchuck]:

 ```rust
 extern crate i2cdev;